Skip to content Skip to footer

 Positioning the blue economy as an asset class, building scalable investment pipelines, integrating ocean considerations into finance, and directing capital towards measurable impact.

-Previous Editions
+Previous Edition

 The Blue Economy and Finance Forum (BEFF 2025) took place on 7 and 8 June 2025 at the Grimaldi Forum in Monaco as a special event of the 2025 United Nations Ocean Conference (UNOC).
 It was co-organised by the Government of Monaco, the Prince Albert II of Monaco Foundation, and the Oceanographic Institute of Monaco, with support from France and Costa Rica, bringing together global policymakers, investors, innovators and leaders to accelerate financing for a sustainable and regenerative blue economy and to advance Ocean-related climate and development goals.